livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 * Accepting initial inbound sessions from external peers on the bastion ingress surface.
 * Accepting outbound session attempts initiated by the Outgoing Engine or Peer Discovery Phase, treating them as unadmitted until admission succeeds.
-* Enforcing minimal framing and strict pre-admission limits to avoid expensive processing on hostile input, preserving the transport constraints defined in `01-protocol/08-network-transport-requirements.md`.
+* Enforcing minimal framing and strict pre-admission limits to avoid expensive processing on hostile input, preserving the transport constraints defined in [01-protocol/08-network-transport-requirements.md](../../01-protocol/08-network-transport-requirements.md).
 * Maintaining provisional transport context for telemetry and throttling, without treating it as identity.
-* Emitting admission telemetry to DoS Guard and consuming DoS Guard directives defined in `01-protocol/11-dos-guard-and-client-puzzles.md`.
+* Emitting admission telemetry to [DoS Guard Manager](14-dos-guard-manager.md) and consuming DoS Guard directives defined in [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md).
-* Executing the admission state machine for both inbound and outbound session attempts, exactly as defined in `01-protocol/11-dos-guard-and-client-puzzles.md`:
+* Executing the admission state machine for both inbound and outbound session attempts, exactly as defined in [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md):
   * allow admission
   * deny admission
   * require challenge, then re-evaluate on response
-* Exchanging opaque challenge and response payloads as instructed by DoS Guard, without interpreting the contents per `01-protocol/11-dos-guard-and-client-puzzles.md`.
+* Exchanging opaque challenge and response payloads as instructed by [DoS Guard Manager](14-dos-guard-manager.md), without interpreting the contents per [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md).
 * Holding unadmitted sessions in bounded isolation, including bounded buffering and bounded concurrent challenged sessions.
-* Terminating, throttling, or pausing bastion sessions based on DoS Guard directives from `01-protocol/11-dos-guard-and-client-puzzles.md` and hard limits.
+* Terminating, throttling, or pausing bastion sessions based on DoS Guard directives from [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md) and hard limits.
 * Emitting explicit admission outcomes as events, including allow, deny, challenge timeout, and abort.

 Constraints:

-* The Bastion Engine must not perform cryptographic verification or decryption of protocol envelopes, because `01-protocol/04-cryptography.md` confines those operations to the post-admission Key Manager boundary.
+* The Bastion Engine must not perform cryptographic verification or decryption of protocol envelopes, because [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md) confines those operations to the post-admission [Key Manager](03-key-manager.md) boundary.
-* The Bastion Engine must not parse protocol semantics beyond minimal framing required to run the admission exchange, preserving the envelope opacity described in `01-protocol/03-serialization-and-envelopes.md`.
+* The Bastion Engine must not parse protocol semantics beyond minimal framing required to run the admission exchange, preserving the envelope opacity described in [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).
 * The Bastion Engine must not forward any payload to State Manager, Graph Manager, ACL Manager, or Storage Manager.
 * Challenge payloads are opaque.
-The Bastion Engine must not interpret puzzle content, difficulty, or correctness, per `01-protocol/11-dos-guard-and-client-puzzles.md`.
+The Bastion Engine must not interpret puzzle content, difficulty, or correctness, per [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md).
-* A session is not admitted unless DoS Guard explicitly allows it, satisfying `01-protocol/11-dos-guard-and-client-puzzles.md`.
+* A session is not admitted unless [DoS Guard Manager](14-dos-guard-manager.md) explicitly allows it, satisfying [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md).
 * If DoS Guard is unavailable, the Bastion Engine must fail closed for new admissions.

 ### 4.3 Incoming Engine